California has special procedures and a separate judicial system if you are injured at work.

 It also does not include situations where the injury was:

-- Caused by alcohol intoxication or other substances
+- Caused by alcohol intoxication or other substances,

-- Caused during the commission of a felony5
+- Caused during the commission of a felony.
+5

 A specific injury is the result of one incident that causes you to miss work or require medical treatment, such as a slip and fall or injuring your back while lifting something heavy.

-A cumulative trauma is a repetitive mental or physical injury that occurs over a period of time and that causes you to miss work or require medical treatment, such as repeatedly typing or doing an uncomfortable activity over weeks or months.
+A cumulative trauma is a repetitive mental or physical injury that occurs over a period of time and that causes you to miss work or requires medical treatment, such as repeatedly typing or doing an uncomfortable activity over weeks or months.

 The workers’ compensation system assumes that you are an employee and not an independent contractor.
 Your employer has to prove that you are an independent contractor to deny you workers’ compensation benefits in the event of an injury.8

-It is important to understand the difference between an independent contractor and employee for California workers’ compensation.
+It is important to understand the difference between an independent contractor and an employee for California workers’ compensation.

 To prove this one way or the other, there are multiple factors that will be reviewed.
 The most important factor is whether the employer has control over the employee as far as the work that is done and how it is done.9 10

-Even if you have an agreement that says you are an independent contractor, it does not mean it is correct.
+Even if you have an agreement that says you are an independent contractor, that does not mean it is correct.
 You can still claim that you are an employee and you may still be entitled to workers’ compensation benefits.11

 If you are listed as an eligible person under Lab.
 Code section 4850(b), you can receive one year of full pay instead of temporary disability benefits.12